Kenny417/AutoLayer/README.md

 - **Auto-Kick**: (Manual interaction required) Automatically remove the last group member when the group is full.

-## Why Use AutoLayer?
+## Why Use LayerMe?
-AutoLayer thrives on community participation!
+LayerMe thrives on community participation!
 The more players who use it, the better it becomes at facilitating layer changes for everyone.